How to Change Auto Light Bulbs

 Is your car interior dark?
 High-mount stop lamp burnt out?
 Can’t see in the fog?
 Here’s how to change the five auto light bulbs you never think of—until you need them.

-Changing the 5 Most Neglected Light Bulbs in Your Vehicle
+How to Change the 5 Most Neglected Auto Light Bulbs in Your Vehicle

 The auto light bulbs that burn out most often are the taillight, stop, turn signal, backup and headlight bulbs.
 But there are many other bulbs in a vehicle that could use your attention, too.
 These are the five most commonly neglected bulbs that can affect your driving experience.
 Check yours to see if they work, and pick up replacements at any auto parts store.